drewski3420/MMM-MyStandings/README.md

 Rugby leagues work similarly to soccer leagues.

+## Contributing

+If you find any problems, bugs or have questions, please [open a GitHub issue](https://github.com/dathbe/MMM-MyStandings/issues) in this repository.

+Pull requests are of course also very welcome 🙂

+### Code of Conduct

+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

+### Developer commands

+- `npm run lint` - Run linting checks.
+- `npm run lint:fix` - Fix automatically fixable linting errors.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

 ## Thank You

 Special thank you to [vincep5](https://github.com/vincep5/), who created the original version of this module and did most of the work.